interdependence/odin-recipes/README.md

 # odin-recipes
-First project in The Odin Project: Foundations course
+First project in The Odin Project: Foundations course.

 A simple multi-page website consisting of a small set of recipe pages.